Mikael-Bittencourt/Five_nights_at_home/README.md

 - Player able to turn around
 - Some office props remodeled, mask prop added, new and altered animations
 - Jumpscares for newly added enemies

-Thing learned:
-- How to save informartion in unity through PlayerPrefs
-- How to model enviorments, objects and humanoid beings in blender
-- How to set up and render images in blender
-- How to use unity's event trigger